 When I saw this chair for the first time it reminded me of an iconic design from the ’60s.
 I’m talking about the Ball Chair by Finnish designer Eero Aarnio.
 One of the most remarkable chairs in the furniture history of the 20th century.
 Living in Eindhoven as a kid I frequently visited the Evoluon, a science museum erected in 1966 by the electronics and electrical company Philips.
-In the 1960s and 1970s the Evolution was about interactive exhibitions which was very new at that time.
-And one of the things that has stayed with me was that they had a few ball shaped chairs.
-Don’t know id they were the original ones, but it was a treat to sit in one of them.
-Sitting in that chair you experienced a cozy and calm athmosphere, protected from outside noises.
+In the 1960s and 1970s, the Evolution was about interactive exhibitions which were very new at that time.
+And one of the things that has stayed with me was that they had a few ball-shaped chairs.
+Don’t know if they were the original ones, but it was a treat to sit in one of them.
+Sitting in that chair you experienced a cozy and calm atmosphere, protected from outside noises.
 It acts as a kind of private space to relax in.

 Because of my experience as a kid in the Evoluon I can imagine how it must be to sit in this stunning version of the ball chair, the 737 Cowling Chair.

-“Using reclaimed, authentic aircraft parts, from both military and civilian aircraft steeped in history, Fallen Furniture take pride in exploring the most innovative ways to breathe new life into these remarkable feats of engineering to design and create pieces of art and furniture.”
+“Using reclaimed, authentic aircraft parts, from planes steeped in history, Plane Industries take pride in exploring the most innovative ways to breathe new life into these remarkable feats of engineering to design.”

 I have a small favor to ask.
 Thousands are visiting upcycleDZINE for upcycle design inspiration every month.
 Readers in more than 100 countries around the world are now able to support financially.

 upcycleDZINE is a completely independent niche site, is very work-intensive, and offers tons of unique information for free.